stefanprodan/timoni/docs/bundles.md

       resources are ready
       ```

-Build the Bundle and print the resulting Kubernetes resources for all of the Bundle's instances:
+Build the Bundle and print the resulting Kubernetes resources for all the Bundle's instances:
 === "command"

       ```sh